BooBSD/Tsetlin.jl/README.md

 ```

 ### Hyperparameters
-This implementation introduces some differences compared to the Vanilla Tsetlin Machine:
+This implementation introduces some differences compared to the *Vanilla Tsetlin Machine*:

   - `L` — limits the number of included literals in a clause.
   - `LF` — new hyperparameter that sets the number of literal misses allowed per clause.